 Besides, as a restaurant owner, your priority should be providing high-quality food and excellent dining service.
 Leave the elbow grease to us.

-We Service Grease Traps
+We Service Grease Traps in Ferndale

-Besides grease traps, we also pump out septic tanks and perform on-site sewage inspections.
-Call Lil John Sanitary Service for your next scheduled grease trap maintenance.
+Besides services grease traps, we also pump out septic tanks and perform on-site sewage inspections.
+Contact Lil John Sanitary Service for your next scheduled grease trap maintenance.
 This ensures the job is done right on the first go.
 Cleaning your own grease trap is doable, but is it worth the hassle?

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer, and Acme.